 How fun does this sound?
 A snowball you can play with all year round.

 7. Snow and Water Science Experiment

 A must do!
-Super simple to set up and with great educational value.
+This winter science activity is super simple to set up and has great educational value.

 Source: Inspiration Laboratories